arjunachari12/UKC-Express-Deploy/ukc-terraform/README.md

 1. Edit *KC_variables.tf*.
 In the file, set all the following variables:
     - variable "access_key" - *Access Key ID* from AWS.
     - variable "secret_key" - *Secret Access Key* from AWS.
-    - variable "resource-group-name" -
+    - variable "resource-group-name" - Name to use in AWS.
-    - variable "ep_public_key_path" -
+    - variable "ep_public_key_path" - Path to the SSH key public part.
-    - variable "ep_private_key_path" -
+    - variable "ep_private_key_path" - Path to the SSH key private part.
-    - variable "partner_public_key_path" -
+    - variable "partner_public_key_path" - Path to the SSH key public part.
-    - variable "partner_private_key_path" -
+    - variable "partner_private_key_path" - Path to the SSH key private part.
-    - variable "key_name_0" -
+    - variable "key_name_0" - Key name for EP key in the key file.
-    - variable "key_name_1" -
+    - variable "key_name_1" - Key name for Partner key in the key file.
-    - variable "password1" -
+    - variable "password1" - Initial password for the UKC.
-    - variable "aws_region" -
+    - variable "aws_region" - Region for the AWS server.
-    - variable "ukc_pac" - the UKC package name downloaded in Step 3.
+    - variable "ukc_pac" - The UKC package name downloaded in Step 3.
-    - variable "os_user_0" -
+    - variable "os_user_0" -  EP server user name.

 **Step 5: Launch Terraform**
 1. Start Terraform.
 This step uses the executable that was downloaded in Step 2.
 You may need to add it to your path.